What is Bipolar Disorder? Everything You Need to Know

 Management of Bipolar Disorder

 The goal of managing bipolar disorder is to reduce the symptoms of mania and depression that you are experiencing and to minimize the impact of bipolar disorder on your life.
 Your health care team will usually try to achieve this goal through a combination of medication and therapy.
 Your symptoms may seem overwhelming, but reduction or remission from the symptoms of bipolar disorder is possible.
+It’s important to remember that bipolar disorder treatment is a long-term commitment and often involves not only medication, but also lifestyle modifications, therapy, and a support network to effectively manage the condition.

 Bipolar disorder is a lifelong illness, and though people can go into remission from their symptoms, episodes of mania and depression can recur.
 Even if your mood swings are in remission, it’s not uncommon to have lingering symptoms.
-A long-term management team of professionals who are knowledgeable about bipolar disorder is a key to helping manage symptoms, minimizing bipolar disorder’s impact on your life, and helping you find a sense of balance with the condition.
+A long-term management team of professionals who are knowledgeable about bipolar disorder is key to helping manage symptoms, minimizing bipolar disorder’s impact on your life, and helping you find a sense of balance with the condition.
 Your treatment team may include health care professionals like a psychiatrist, a social worker, or your primary care doctor.

 Your health care team will come up with a treatment plan that may include medications, different types of therapies, and lifestyle changes.